-The Bylaws Subcommittee is responsible for the maintenance of the P&P. Updates to the P&P shall be recommended by the Bylaws Subcommittee and approved by the membership.
+The Bylaws Subcommittee is responsible for the maintenance of the NCAC P&P document (P&P).
+Updates to the P&P shall be recommended by the Bylaws Subcommittee and approved by the membership.
 Definition of the P&P is in Article 10.